-So let’s look at hatred as something that was once important, but now requires a more nuanced, intelligent, and cognitively-moderated approach.
+So let’s look at hatred as something that may have once been important for basic survival, but now requires a more empathic approach.
 Let’s also identify hatred clearly.

-And what depth psychologists have found is that when you hate, you’re signaling a serious problem — not in the world outside you or in the people (or ideas) you hate — but in the shadowy areas of your own psyche.
+And what depth psychologists have found is that when you hate, you’re signaling a serious problem — not only in the world outside you or in the people (or ideas) you hate — but in the shadowy areas of your own psyche.
 Hatred signals boundary devastation, certainly, but its pinpoint focus also has a brilliant secondary function (if you know how to do shadow work) – which is to alert you to specific interior issues that thwart and endanger you.
-This is where the need for cognitive moderation comes in, because if you know what hatred says about you, you can use its power to make powerful changes in your life.
+This is where the need for intelligence and empathy come in, because if you know what hatred says about you, you can use its power to make powerful changes in your life.

 Embracing and detoxifying your hatred

 Shadow work is a specific practice you can use to understand and work with your hatreds so that they won’t endanger you or others.
 Let’s look at hatred empathically in order to understand what it’s doing.